ABOUT THE SOURCEBOOK

 The CIVA Sourcebook has a humble yet strategic beginning.
 When our organization was founded in 1979, the need for like-minded Christians at work in the visual arts to connect was great.
 In those pre-internet days, a print directory of members and friends quickly became a prized resource.
 Today, this good idea has evolved.
 CIVA’s Sourcebook now boasts full-color art images, a curated exhibit, and useful information about exhibits, books, and other resources.
 Most of all, the Sourcebook is a means for our members to showcase their artwork.
 3,000 copies of the 2017-2018 Sourcebook directory are distributed across North America and beyond to all current and new CIVA members.
 This edition contains contact information for over 1,000 individual, organizational, and institutional CIVA members as well as beautiful full-color reproductions of submitted works by many members.

-The winners of the Sourcebook Curated Exhibit competition are listed below.
-These artists and their work are featured in a special section at the front of the 2017-2018 Sourcebook as well as in monthly Featured Artist pages on the website.
+The winners of the 2017-2018 Sourcebook Curated Exhibit competition are listed below.
+These artists and their work are featured in a special section at the front of the 2017-2018 Sourcebook as well as in monthly Featured Artist webpages.
+You may read and download the Curator’s Essay, by Michelle Westmark Wingard, here.

 Albert Pedulla, (D) Construction Drawing